-Design Review recommendation letters and related correspondence are directed to the nominated proponent representative and relevant DPTI Planning Officer.
+State Design Review recommendations letters and related correspondence are addressed to the nominated proponent representative and distributed to the DTI Planning Officer.
 Typically, permission must be sought prior to any further distribution, noting exceptions under the Freedom of Information Act 1991 and the Public Sector (Data Sharing) Bill 2016.

 The nominated proponent representative will receive the Chair's recommendations within ten (10) working days following the Design Review session.

 The recommendations letter is not a minute of the panel discussion, rather it expresses the view of the Chair as informed by the Design Review panel's deliberation.